uservoice/uservoice-python/README.md

     print 'Forum "{name}" created!
 URL: {url}'.format(**forum) except uservoice.Unauthorized as e:
     # Thrown usually due to faulty tokens, untrusted client or if attempting
     # operations without Admin Privileges
+    print e
 except uservoice.NotFound as e:
     # Thrown when attempting an operation to a resource that does not exist
+    print e
 ```

 Verifying a UserVoice user